boonproject/boon/README.md

 Facile had a lot of good ideas in it, but was also me sort of pushing Java to see how I could twist and use its syntax.
 I also took a detour with DataRepo.

-My plan is to roll the ideas from DataRepo, EasyJava and Facile into Boon.
+My plan is to roll the ideas from Crank, DataRepo, EasyJava and Facile into Boon.
 There will be a Java 8 version of boon (supporting Lambda), and a Java 7 version of Boon with all of the Java 8 goodness stripped out.

 Why Boon
 ====